-Before riding, insert the key and turn it to the • (ON) position.
+Before riding, insert the key and turn it to the (ON) position.

-Key Position Function Key Removal
+Key Position Function Key Removal O (OFF) The engine cannot be operated.

-OFF operated.
 The key can be removed.

-• (ON) neutral or in gear with The key cannot be removed.
+(ON) With the engine stop switch at (RUN) and the transmission in neutral, the engine can be started.
+The key cannot be removed.